TENTATIVE SHORE EXCURSIONS

 time-capsule view of the buried city.

-It's the only way to tour the interconnecting tunnels of the
+This is the only way to tour the interconnecting tunnels of the

 All the while, tour guides regale you with sidesplitting stories